AppSecure-nrw/security-belts/white/think-about-where-the-journey-is-going.md

 ## Activities

 - Estimate which Security Belt might be sufficient for the business criticality of your software.
 Your estimate might be just a first guess.
-- Commit on your estimation with your Product Owner.
-- Challenge your estimation after each achieved Security Belt.
-Since you should have a better understanding of security, your estimation should become more profound.

 To estimate, take a look at:
   - which kind of data is processed by your software.
   - how important your software is for your core business.
   - your compliance and regulatory requirements.
+  - possible attack scenarios and how they could harm your software and data.
+- Commit on your estimation with your Product Owner.
+- Challenge your estimation after each achieved Security Belt.
+Since you should have a better understanding of security, your estimation should become more profound.

 ## Benefits